mjsarfatti/nestedSortable/README.md

 - All jQuery Sortable options, events and methods are available
 - It is possible to define elements that will not accept a new nested item/list and a maximum depth for nested items
 - The root level can be protected
+- The parentship of items can be locked, just as if it was a family tree.

 ## Usage